Menu

 What were some highlights of your recent trip?

-Sindre: I was quite impressed by the beaches and taking pictures of the dramatic mountain peaks.
-I've seen more mountains than I can count in my life, but I couldn't get enough really!
-And the local fish meals were delicious!
+Sindre: I was impressed by the white sand beaches and dramatic mountain peaks.
+I've seen more mountains than I can count in my life, but I couldn't get enough!
+And the local fish was delicious.

-Is Lofoten a good destination for northern lights?
+Is Lofoten a good destination for the northern lights?

-Even if you do not see the northern lights while you are there I am sure you will leave with a smile and good memories because the experience of being there is simply enough and the northern lights are just a BIG plus to this adventure.
+Even if you don't see the aurora while you're there I'm sure you'll leave with a smile and good memories.
+Being there is enough – the northern lights are just a big plus to this adventure.

 What are some outdoor activities to do in Lofoten?